MathieuDehouck/MathieuDehouck.github.io/index.md

 # Research Interests

-I am mostly interested in syntactic analysis of natural languages in a multilingual environment.
+I am interested in several aspects of natural languages.
+Most of my work has focused on syntactic analysis in a multilingual environment.
-I am also interested in morphological analysis, low resource languages, historical linguistics and cross-lingual annotation consistency.
+But I am also interested in morphological analysis, low resource languages, historical linguistics and cross-lingual annotation consistency, amongst other.

 # Publications